OAuth

 2. Set the callback URL to your fragment callback route.

-3. Start the flow from your UI and let the server callback set the session cookie.
+3. Start the flow from your UI and let the server callback set the fragno_auth cookie.

 Example button: